Next: Encoding and Decoding, Previous: Parsing Email, Up: guile-email [Index]

 MIME entity headers. body is either a string or a list of

-<mime-entity>
+<mime-entity> objects.

 The following descriptions of email headers are only a summary.
 Please see the relevant RFCs for more details.